 Targeting resident communications

-This year, New York Mayor Bill de Blasio announced a new scheme offering free pre-kindergarten for all three-year-olds in the city.
+In 2018, New York Mayor Bill de Blasio announced a new scheme offering free pre-kindergarten for all three-year-olds in the city.
 To be a success, however, the scheme had to be inclusive of all people and have a high enrolment.
 The government launched a citywide campaign, sending officials door to door telling people about the new scheme.

 But with close to 9 million people living in the city, officials had to be micro-targeted to ensure all eligible children had a chance to register.
 We needed to give every New Yorker the opportunity to know about and enrol in this program.
 We used data to identify parents who were likely to need and want free pre-kindergarten.